-The Compensation Committee's standard practice is to review the base salaries of our most highly compensated employees every three years.
+The Compensation Committee's standard practice is to review the base salaries of our most highly compensated employees every two years.
 Not all of the executives have the same performance review period.
-Thus, only two of our five named executive officers received a salary review and a base salary increase in 2022.
-To keep Messrs.
-Adams' and Fuller's salaries aligned with market, the Compensation Committee approved salary increases of 10.5% and 10.4%, respectively.
-These increases became effective on August 1, 2022.
-Messrs.
-Adams and Fuller last received salary increases in 2019.
+As a result, two of our six named executive officers did not receive a salary review and a base salary increase in 2023.
+Ms. Allen's increase in base pay due to her promotion to Executive Vice President, effective on January 1, 2023.